rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

-status: draft

 In 1963, while working at the Advanced Research Project Agency, J.C.R.
-Licklider wrote in his [Memorandum to the *Members and Affiliates of the Intergalatic Computer Network*][memo]:
+Licklider wrote in [his Memorandum][memo] to the *Members and Affiliates of the Intergalatic Computer Network*:

 > At this extreme, the problem is essentially the one discussed by science fiction writers: "how do you get communications started among totally uncorrelated "sapient" beings?"

-[Alan Kay referred to this][kay1] as the *communicating with aliens problem*.
+Alan Kay [referred to this][kay1] as the *communicating with aliens problem*.
 Licklider continues:

 > But, I should not like to make an extreme assumption about the uncorrelatedness.
 (I am willing to make an extreme assumption about the sapience.)

 Licklider's "Intergalatic Computer Network" became the "ARPANET" which in turn became the "Internet", which quite well fulfills his vision of connecting every single person on the planet.

 In the context of the Internet, the "aliens" are two independently developed computer programs and the problem is how to get them talking to each other.
-Since Licklider allows us to soften the *uncorrelatedness* requirement, we can assume that there exists a common language language that both services know how to speak, albeit it won't be the native language of either.
-How should this language look like?
+Since Licklider allows us to soften the *uncorrelatedness* requirement, we can assume that there exists a common language language that both services know how to speak, albeit it probably won't be the native language of either.
+What should this language look like?

 [memo]: http://worrydream.com/refs/Licklider-IntergalacticNetwork.pdf
 [kay1]: https://vimeo.com/22463791